-This policy will be administered by the Board of the Company and key personnel as follows:
+This Policy will be administered by the Board and key personnel as follows:

-- a. the Board will be involved in reviewing significant ASX announcements and ensuring and monitoring compliance with this policy; - b. the Company Secretary will be responsible for the overall administration of this policy and all communications with the ASX; - c. other employees (if any) will report any material price sensitive information to the Company Secretary and they will observe the Company's no comments policy.
+- a. the Board will be involved in reviewing significant ASX announcements, in accordance with ASX Listing Rules and ensuring and monitoring compliance with this Policy; - b. the Company Secretary will be responsible for the overall administration of this Policy and all communications with the ASX; and - c. other executives will report any material price sensitive information to the Company Secretary and they will observe the Company's no comments policy as set out in Section 3.10 below.